Skip to main content

 Here's the honest tension: if everyone in your family is an intermediate cruiser and nothing more, Bridger Bowl's 135 intermediate runs will keep you happy for a few days but might not justify a full week the way a larger resort would.
 The lift system leans older and slower.
 No high-speed six-packs here.

-But if at least one parent craves steep lines, the Ridge is world-class expert terrain accessed by a 20-minute hike or the Schlasman's Chair.
+But if at least one parent craves steep lines, the Ridge is excellent expert terrain accessed by a 20-minute hike or the Schlasman's Chair.
 You can drop the kids at Holiday Camp at 10:30 a.m. and be standing on a cornice by 11.
 A Ridge Tour with a professional guide is available for ages 12 and up, helmets and transceivers included.

 On-Mountain Fuel